 The only way to get comfortable doing paediatric assessments is through practice.
 This means that having a supervisor who was willing to let students have a go at performing basic interviews, examinations and management skills was vital.
 A supervisor who acknowledged that most students have never performed these skills on real paediatric patients before made a significant difference.
 Even in the remote setting, students who were given the opportunity to practice these skills on almost all paediatric presentations that the hospital saw felt that they were well equipped by the end of their placement.

 Flexibility is key

-Another common factor students felt was important, was having a supervisor who was open and flexible.
+Another common factor that students felt was important, was having a supervisor who was open and flexible.
 For supervisors to be aware of the heavy load of theoretical knowledge students are learning away from the hospital, and to allow flexibility in students timetabling was extremely beneficial.
-An example of this was a supervisor who allowed students in the group to rotate through a roster where only one student was present at ward rounds each day and this student was responsible for handing over to the other students that day.
-This allowed students to have additional time to study outside of the hospital when it was not their rostered day on ward round.
+One example of this was a supervisor who allowed students in the group to rotate through a roster where only one student was present at ward rounds each day and this student was responsible for handing over to the other students that day.
+This allowed students to have additional time to study outside of the hospital when it was not their rostered day on the round.

 A motivated teacher

 Lastly, in both rural and metro hospitals, students felt a key component was having a supervisor who was as keen to teach as the students were to learn.
 Supervisors who continually informed students of additional learning opportunities throughout their placements made a real difference to the feedback I got about their experiences.
 One student had a supervisor who would phone at any point during the day to see if the students were free to see newly admitted patients.
-Students in rural areas had similar experiences where they were able to gain a lot more hands on practice if their supervisor was willing to let them have a go at managing any new incoming cases.
+Students in rural areas had similar experiences where they were able to gain a lot more hands-on practice if their supervisor was willing to let them have a go at managing any new incoming cases.
 This willingness to teach allowed students to be exposed to as many learning opportunities as possible and made sure they didn’t miss any chances to practice their basic clinical skills.